angristan/openvpn-install/README.md

 On the client-side, it's less problematic, but if you want to use an OpenVPN server installed with this script with an old client (\<2.3.3), it won't work.
 However I don't see why you would use an outdated client.

 **TL;DR**, this script is relatively secure, and you can just press enter in the setup.

+**[A Pull Request](https://github.com/Angristan/OpenVPN-install/pull/96) is currently being worked on to implement the latest OpenVPN 2.4 features.**

 ## Compatibility